baumgach/baumgach.github.io/_pages/about.md

 Short Bio
 ======
-In 2020, I have been working in a senior research engineering role at [PTC Vuforia](https://www.ptc.com/en/products/vuforia), where I got the opportunity to work on the translation of machine learning technology into a product.
+Before joining the University of Tübingen, I was working in a senior research engineering role at [PTC Vuforia](https://www.ptc.com/en/products/vuforia), where I worked on research and develoment of machine learning technology for augmented reality applictaions.
 Prior to this, I was a Post-doc at the [Biomedical Image Computing Group](https://bmic.ee.ethz.ch/) at ETH Zürich working with [Prof. Ender Konukoglu](http://people.ee.ethz.ch/~kender/), and before in the [Biomedical Image Analysis Lab](https://biomedia.doc.ic.ac.uk/) with [Prof. Daniel Rueckert](http://wp.doc.ic.ac.uk/dr/).
-I completed my PhD in 2016 under the joint supervision of [Prof. Andy King](https://www.kcl.ac.uk/people/andrew-king) and Prof. Daniel Rueckert at King's College London in the [School of Biomedical Engineering & Imaging Sciences](https://www.kcl.ac.uk/bmeis).
-Checkout my PhD thesis [here](files/phd_thesis.pdf).
+I completed my PhD in 2016 under the joint supervision of [Prof. Andy King](https://www.kcl.ac.uk/people/andrew-king) and Prof. Daniel Rueckert at King's College London in the [School of Biomedical Engineering & Imaging Sciences](https://www.kcl.ac.uk/bmeis) ([link to PhD thesis](files/phd_thesis.pdf)).
 I obtained my Master's degree in Biomedical Engineering and my Bachelor's degree in Information Technology and Electrical Engineering from ETH Zürich.

 News
 ======